drummerpolo15/fun/credit_transfer_checker/README.md

-# Credit Transfer Checker
+# PHCC Credit Transfer Checker

-A Python application that helps students check if their college credits will transfer to another institution.
+A Python application designed specifically for **Patrick & Henry Community College (PHCC)** students in Martinsville, VA to check if their credits will transfer to other colleges and universities.

 ## Features